-I advise members of my Advanced SEO Club to use questions in their Meta Titles for their websites.
+I advise my Advanced SEO Club members to use questions in their Meta Titles for their websites.
 Meta Titles show up as the headline in the search engines.
 Questions grab attention.
 It’s natural for people to want to know the answer to a question.

 Usually, the questions they use only require a Yes or No answer.